gracefulife/clova-developer-guide/en/CIC/Guides/InteractWithCIC/Handle_Directive.md

 }
 </code></pre>
 </li>
-<li>Match the dialog ID(dialogRequestId) of the Directive message to the dialog ID stored in your client.
+<li>Match the dialog ID(dialogRequestId) of the directive message to the dialog ID stored in your client.
 <ul>
-<li><strong>If it matches the dialog ID stored in your client</strong>, your client performs a necessary action as specified by the API.
-Usually, additional information (audio data) necessary for the client action can be sorted out from the message queue using the cid field value contained in the message payload.</li>
+<li><strong>If it matches the dialog ID in your client</strong>, perform necessary actions as specified by the API.
+Usually, you can find the additional information (speech data) necessary for client actions in the message queue, using the cid field value contained in message payload.</li>
-<li><strong>If it does not match the dialog ID stored in your client</strong>, the Directive message and its related messages are disregarded and removed from the queue.</li>
+<li><strong>If it does not match the dialog ID in your client</strong>, disregard the directive message and its related messages and remove them from the queue.</li>
 </ul>
 </li>
 </ol>

 <div class="note">
 <p><strong>Note!</strong></p>
-<p>As mentioned above, your client should use a queue when handling Directive messages.
+<p>As mentioned above, you must use a queue to handle directive messages.
 See <a href="#ManageMessageQ">Managing message queue</a> for more details.</p>
 </div>